Colourful example of a collaborative group artwork with Pattern Play cards, illustrating creative group painting in action.

 Bring the magic!
 Add highlights, dots, and special details that make the artwork pop and sparkle.
 Again, using any of the Pattern Play resources will give your painters infinite variation in their ideas.

-This simple 3-step approach keeps the process flexible, freeing, and fun—perfect for all ages and settings.
+This simple 3-step framework keeps the process flexible, freeing, and fun—perfect for all ages and settings.

 FREE Guide + Mini Course: Learn the Easiest Way to Run a Collaborative Art Project